The complete kit for budgeting projects like a pro!

 - travel expenses, meetings, etc,

-- the sum of salaries in proportion to the number of (estimated) hours dedicated to the project, which we call " full-time equivalents " (FTE).
+- the sum of salaries in proportion to the number of hours (estimated) dedicated to the project, known as " full-time equivalents " (FTE).

-🤓 FTE calculation = gross salary + payroll and employer contributions x hours worked x number of months or weeks.
+FTE calculation = gross salary + employer's and employee's contributions x hours worked x number of months or weeks

-- miscellaneous expenses: water, electricity and telephone bills, rent and rental charges, insurance, maintenance of premises and equipment,
+- miscellaneous expenses: water, electricity and telephone bills, rent and service charges, insurance, maintenance of premises and equipment,

 - management costs: salaries of cross-functional or subcontracted departments (legal, accounting, security),